 Can’t fit all your nursery necessities into a single, shared space?
 Why not spread out and create baby-friendly stations around the home?

 Try setting up a breastfeeding station next to the couch.
 (Hello DVR!)
 Toss an attractive changing pad and some cute storage bins onto the bathroom counter, and convert your bathroom linen closet into an easy-to-access wardrobe for daily dressing.
 Ta-da!
 You’ve got a changing station!
 Running around the house may seem less than ideal, but let’s face it: You probably don’t have far to run.
-As long as you have everything you need to do the job at hand, it really doesn’t matter where you do it.
+As long as you have everything you need to do the job at hand, it doesn’t matter where you do it.

 04 of 05